Group Policy: Security

-Windows 8 enhancements
+Alternatively, a malevolent user can modify or interfere with the application so that it cannot successfully read its Group Policy settings, thus enforcing potentially lower security defaults or even returning arbitrary values.

+Later enhancements to Group Policy

-Windows 8 has introduced a new feature called Group Policy Update.
+Group Policy was enhanced following its initial release in Windows 2000.
+For example, Windows XP has introduced a new feature called Group Policy Update which replaced the secedit command.
 This feature allows an administrator to force a group policy update on all computers with accounts in a particular Organizational Unit.
-This creates a scheduled task on the computer which runs the gpupdate command within 10 minutes, adjusted by a random offset to avoid overloading the domain controller.
+This overrides the default scheduled task on the computer which runs the gpupdate command within 90 minutes, adjusted by a random offset to avoid overloading the domain controller.

 Group Policy Infrastructure Status was introduced, which can report when any Group Policy Objects are not replicated correctly amongst domain controllers.

 Group Policy Results Report also has a new feature that times the execution of individual components when doing a Group Policy Update.